flowerey/Upload-Assistant/README.md

 Fork of [wastaken's Upload Assistant (desc branch)](https://github.com/wastaken7/Upload-Assistant), with updates from the main repo and my own custom changes.

-Please see the original repo (Audionut/Upload Assistant) for installing and support.
+Please see the original repo (Audionut/Upload-Assistant) for installing and support.

 ## TODOs